Bethlehem

 326

-Constantine the Grate constructed The Church of the Nativity according to an advice of his mother Helena.
+Constantine the Great constructed The Church of the Nativity according to the advice of Helena, his mother.

 the end of the 11th century